ibm-cloud-docs/codeengine/fleet-prep.md

 ## 1. Gather the required subnet information for network placement
 {: #fleet-prep-gather}

 This step is required if you want to specify a subnet pool for network placement by providing the **CRN** of one or more VPC subnets.
-If you want to select the VPC subnet using the console, proceed with step [3.
-Add security groups to VPE gateways](#fleet-prep-gather-vpegw)
 {: note}

 Run the commands to get the CRN of up to three subnets that you want your fleet workers to attach to.
 These subnets must reside in the same region as the {{site.data.keyword.codeengineshort}} project you want to run your fleets in.
 In the output, find the  **CRN**, which has a format similar to the following: `crn:v1:bluemix:public:is:us-east-2:a/1af204bc1def56171eed1a8100b1cc121::subnet:1345-16e10cc-ba18-19ee-de1b0-1213aa1a41a0156`.
 These CRNs are referenced later in the subnet pool.